 Hotel accommodation

-When booking a travel product, tourists choose not only the hotel category but also the room type (among the options available at the selected hotel).
-The popular accommodation options in a standard room include: SGL – single guest, DBL – two guests, and TRPL – three guests.
-If a standard room with SGL or DBL accommodation options is booked, most hotels provide same standard rooms.
-A room which is designed for three guests (TRPL) can be (depending on the room capacity in a specific hotel) either a standard room with an extra bed which gets placed upon arrival or a larger room with the third bed which is part of the room’s basic configuration.
-Extra beds can be represented by a regular bed, a sofa, or a European-style foldable bed.
-Extra beds for children can be a normal bed, a sofa, a European-style foldable bed, or a bunk bed.
-To ensure a more comfortable accommodation of three or more adult guests, it is recommended to select rooms belonging to the FAMILY ROOM and SUITE categories.
+When booking a travel product, tourists, in addition to the hotel, choose the room type from those available in the hotel’s range.
+Common types of accommodation in a standard room are: SNG – one tourist, DBL – two tourists, and TRPL – three tourists.
+When booking standard rooms with SNG and DBL occupancy, in most hotels the same standard room is provided in both cases.
+A room intended for three tourists (TRPL) (depending on the room capacity of a specific hotel) may be represented as a standard room with an additional bed set up on the day of arrival, or as a room of increased area with a bed for the third tourist included in the basic room configuration.
+Additional beds may be represented by a standard bed, sofa or rollaway bed.
+Additional beds for children may be represented by a standard bed, sofa, rollaway bed or bunk bed.
+For more comfortable accommodation of more than two adult tourists in a room, it is recommended to choose rooms belonging to the FAMILY ROOM and SUITE categories.

 In many hotels the rooms differ by their view or their location in a specific building on the hotel premises.